I wandered lonely as a cloud

 Magnetar 3XMM J185246.6+003317 near Supernova remnant Kesteven 79 (ESA/XMM-Newton/ Ping Zhou, Nanjing University, China)

 Fast Radio Bursts are millisecond-duration impulses.
-They allow us to figure out what to make of the unseen matter.
-Out of the thirty magnetars, only five were observed to have exhibited transient radio pulsations.
 The most radio-luminous event from any galactic magnetar -- SGR 1935+2154 in the constellation of Vulpecula -- was detected in April and is considered the first-ever observational connection between magnetars and Fast Radio Bursts.
 A new uncatalogued source -- Swift J1818.0−1607 -- discovered in March by the Swift X-ray telescope belongs to the small group of young neutron stars with properties straddling those of rotationally and magnetically powered pulsars.
 Its magnetic field is 70 quadrillion times stronger than that of Earth.
 In 2008, SGR 0501+4516 became the first recorded outburst from the first new SGR discovered in a decade.
 SGR stands for ‘soft gamma-ray repeaters’.

 ...the frequent short bursts are associated with small cracks in the neutron star crust, driven by magnetic diffusion, or, alternatively, with the sudden loss of magnetic equilibrium through the development of a tearing instability, while the giant flares would be linked to global rearrangements of the magnetic field in the neutron stars magnetosphere and interior.

-Time rules over our understanding and knowledge of the Laws of Nature.
+Time rules over our understanding of the Laws of Nature.
 Our observations appear to follow a particular timeline.
-In the world of science, we wonder whether accidental discoveries obey to a preexisting order, and how to “make sense out of their occurrence” *?
-Unanticipated discoveries shake the foundations of our fragile system of rules and conventions.
-Whether it is scientific experiments unveiling unanticipated results or astronomical instruments uncovering strange sightings and new findings, what we can’t predict plays an important role in scientific discoveries.
+We wonder whether accidental discoveries obey a preexisting order and how to make sense of their occurrence. * Unanticipated discoveries shake the foundations of our fragile system of rules and conventions.
+Whether in the case of scientific experiments unveiling unexpected results or astronomical instruments uncovering strange sightings and new findings, what we can’t predict plays a vital role in scientific discoveries.

 If, as James Baldwin was quoted as saying, “the great force of history comes from the fact that... we are unconsciously controlled by it”, could it mean that every random discovery is part of a larger scheme of things meant to guide us through the maze of the unknowable?